voila-dashboards/voici/python/voici/README.md

 See the [jupyterlite-xeus documentation](https://jupyterlite-xeus.readthedocs.io/en/latest/) for more information
 ```

-If you would like to use https://github.com/jupyterlite/pyodide-kernel or another non-xeus kernel, you probably want to depend on `voici-core` instead.
+If you would like to use https://github.com/jupyterlite/pyodide-kernel or another non-xeus kernel, you may want to depend on `voici-core` and `jupyterlite-pyodide-kernel` instead.

 ## Getting Started 🏁